uodatascience/Intro_to_R/01_Introduction.md

 downloads the package into our user library (which is where we store all of the packages we install).
 It requires you to enter the package name in quotes, like we did above.

+How does `install.packages()` know where to download the package from, and where does it go?
+Check its documentation with `?install.packages`.
+In the list of arguments we see `lib` and `repos = getOption("repos")`.
+Further down we see that `lib` defaults to the first element of `.libPaths()`.
+What do we get when we run those commands?

+    getOption("repos")

+    ##     CRAN
+    ## "@CRAN@"

+    .libPaths()

+    ## [1] "/Library/Frameworks/R.framework/Versions/3.4/Resources/library"

+Most packages we use will come from cran, and if you ever need to modify or find package files for any reason, there they shall be.

 Now we have the package tidyverse, and can use it whenever we want.
 I'm so excited that I'm going touse one of the packages within the tidyverse